Use the correct wiring design for the best results

-With this type of series circuit you make fault tracing a little harder than in needs to be.
+With this type of series circuit, you make fault tracing a little harder than it needs to be.
 For example, if there is a problem with the wiring within the initial letter S the entire layout of letters will not light.
-In parallel format each letter illuminates independently of the others- making faults easy to pickup and fix.
+In parallel format, each letter illuminates independently of the others making faults easy to pick up and fix.

-The essence of a parallel led lighting circuit is independency.
+The essence of a parallel LED lighting circuit is independency.
 As you can see from the parallel circuit diagram above all your 12v DC power feeds route back to a single point next to the transformer.
-By wiring your led's in this way you ensure that each component part of your led installation draws power direct from the transformer at the same level.
-This eliminates problems caused by resistance build up as component illuminated with led's draws powder independently.
+By wiring your LED’s in this way you ensure that each component part of your LED installation draws power directly from the transformer at the same level.
+This eliminates problems caused by resistance build up as component illuminated with LED’s draws powder independently.